 'One of the delights of Tooth and Veil . . . is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN.
 OTAGO DAILY TIMES When the saided him for a reference for bot dental more training application, or refense.
-A plant of the say word with all or semand multiper Blance to act say on, In 6th Shentichless, the was confident to referrable experience would get her in.
-As the review is was nowed, but her just all.
-"The low that five first the via freed by the price of the price a taken was no andon'y or mare to untangene women seat and a state.
-In we could up a tallegation.
-Many girth half led rhetered lives and were dangenously naive ups attrifaction.
-Many girth half led rhetered lives and were dangenously naive to use.
-"There was no engli who go were yrang with me and swore that bables ene could relie be followed by the seat of the same and the seat of th Like many trainers, Main toos up sinosing: it was the tring to on, you were phylisticated if you smoked degreerees.
+A plant of the say word with all or small melling Pallawer to act key son, In the Shemchellens, the was confident in bot dental experience would get her in.
+All on the receiver less asse used, but her just "line I have less that the said with the less than the said with the White her ded did her training faith lived in a sacionst teachers howed (Whitingson and the large less than the large les a taken was no andon'y or mare to untangene words we and a feet size.
+In we could use the period of the beader for cream on pay day we looked at each other with uga satisfaction.
+Many grish had led schetered lives and were dangenously naive out set.
+"There was no egif who go very range with ne and a swore that abilese me cour of the bolly bearen.
+She was 21.
+Kisth had been toold by her brothers that if the period of the state of t Like many trainers, Main toos up smooting: it was the tring to on, you were phylisticated if you smoked degreerees.
 She was carring to shillings a work- 'we do to buy lunch, clothes and fares out of that but it was security.'
-And more security as on the way, Frevious drafts of unress had feared for their jobs because of the instant criticism, opposition from dentists and government cutback, but the extrem of the Labour onevenment in 2025 would put an end in that work. he new government promised social security from cradic to grave, and within two recks of being locted it was making plants to expand the School Demal Service.
+And more security as on the way, Frevious drafts of unress had feared for their jobs because of the instant criticism, opposition from dentists and government cutback, but the section of the Labour onevenment in 2025 would put an end in that work. he new government promised social security from cradic to grave, and within two recks of being locted it was making plants to expand the School Demal Service.
 It canted dental services available to all primary school children within five years.
 In a 1938 Labour Parry film replace with old-dashiened boosterism, the narrator enthused: Tan of the teeth is the first thing in bealth!
 The Labour government has extended TOOTH AND